MatthieuGG/DualTaskProgress/README.md

 To do so, you need to:
 - transpose your participants performance into .csv files (see exemples of files structures in [~/sample](https://github.com/MatthieuGG/DualTaskProgress/tree/main/sample))
 - use the provided code [DualTaskProgress.ipynb](https://github.com/MatthieuGG/DualTaskProgress/blob/main/DualTaskProgress.ipynb) on your files to obtain the DTE and DTP scores and appreciation, as well as a graphical representation (see [~/results](https://github.com/MatthieuGG/DualTaskProgress/tree/main/results)).
-You can run the code as is if you keep the same path.
+In this first cell, you need to bring some information to condigurate the analysis: are you using independant or gathered data, what is the direction of the score you used, do you want to save the plot, and so on.
+- you'll obtain this kind of results:

 ![Dual Task Progress Graph](https://github.com/MatthieuGG/DualTaskProgress/blob/main/results/DTP_plot.jpg?raw=true)